 The above photo shows the family members of some of the 43 Muslims of Hashimpura, Meerut, killed on 22 May 1987.
-These families have been seeking justice for over 20 years.
+These families fought for justice for over 31 years.
 Due to long delay in the commencement of the trial, the Supreme Court in September 2002 transferred the case from the State of Uttar Pradesh to Delhi.
-The trial is ongoing and 19 Provincial Armed Constabulary (PAC) men are facing criminal prosecution for alleged murder and other offences.
-By 2007, only three prosecution witnesses had been examined. (photo was taken at Press Club, Lucknow, 24 May 2007)
+19 Provincial Armed Constabulary (PAC) men faced criminal prosecution for alleged murder and other offences.
+By 2007, only three prosecution witnesses had been examined.
+Finally, the Delhi High Court convicted the accused persons on 31 October 2018. (photo was taken at Press Club, Lucknow, 24 May 2007)